 - The student will demonstrate knowledge of radiation therapy procedures used in nuclear medicine.

-The curriculum map for the Nuclear Medicine Technology program can be found on the program's web page on the Oregon Tech website.
+The curriculum map for the Nuclear Medicine and Molecular Imaging Technology program can be found on the program's web page on the Oregon Tech website.

 Summary of Student Learning Outcomes